Gopal-Khadka/GameHub2/README.md

 Since the fetching of games and genres are almost similar, it is better to create a data fetch hook which fetch from both endpoints.
 This way, we can minimize the code redundancy and improve code reusability.
 `useData.ts` is created to solve this issue.

+## Displaying Genre List

+Since our genres are fetched, we need to show them in side-bar in the website.
+We use `List` and `ListItem` components to show them.
+Refer to [this site](https://chakra-ui.com/docs/components/list) for docs.

+We use templateColums property on game cards and grid items to modify the spacing and sizing of the game cards and side-bar.
+Chakra UI makes working with grids so much easier and convenient.